m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 often I'll implement it the same way I would in Java - with composed objects as fields, and explicit delegating method implementations.

+## SBT really is an undocumented mess, but you don't have to use it

+The most unfortunate

 ## Notes

 [1] It's aliased as `Disjunction`, but aliases have their own issues